pni-lab/mlconfound-manuscript/empirical/README.md

-# Empirical demonstration with neuroimaging data
+# Empirical demonstration of confounder testing with `mlconfound` on neuroimaging data

 This folder hosts data and code for reproducing the empirical results of the mlconfound manuscript.